namespace-Pt/Adon/docs/sources/guides/quick-start.md

 ## Prepare Data
 The very first thing you should do is to download the MSMARCO passage data.
-You can directly download the files from [Google Drive](https://drive.google.com/file/d/185HvB-OWlTAtFyB9RePTL7LnWURcYDCG/view?usp=share_link).
+You can directly download the files from [OneDrive](https://1drv.ms/u/s!Aipk4vd2SBrtv3RttSFWXGsAb6bL?e=kPeVe5).
 More details are {doc}`here <data>`.

 The file is actually a `.tar.gz` file, and you should untar it wherever you like.
 Remember to tell the program where to find your data:
 - If you save all the uncompressed files in `/home/user/Data`, you should set `data_root: /home/user/Data` in `src/data/config/base/_default.yaml`.